timbrel/GitSavvy/README.md

 GitSavvy is still alpha software, and not yet available via the Sublime [Package Manager](https://packagecontrol.io/).

+### Simple

+If you have Package Management installed in Sublime, open your command palette and start typing `Package Control: Add Repository`.
+At the prompt, enter the following URL: `https://github.com/divmain/GitSavvy`.
+This should keep your version auto-updated with any fixes and changes that are released.

+### Less simple

-For now, you'll need to clone down the repository into your Sublime packages directory and restart the editor.
+If you want more control over what you pull down, or if you'd like to submit changes, you should pull down the repository directly and restart the editor.

 ```
 # on a Mac